-- Be prepared for an emergency with the following items in your trunk: ice scraper, windshield de-icer, flashlight, whisk broom, blanket, extra clothes, candle/matches, bottled water, snacks, necessary medications and a first-aid kit.
+- Be prepared for an emergency with the following items in your trunk: ice scraper, windshield de-icer, flashlight, whisk broom, blanket, extra clothes, candle/matches, bottled water, snacks, necessary medications and a first-aid kit (you can take a look at some of the best first aid kit for cars options here).
 An add onto this is learning first aid just in case you come across someone in this weather who has been hurt and is in need, you can get training for this from places such as Coast2Coast london or whoever is based in your area.
 It is worth it during harsh winter months.

 We hope this helps you feel more confident hitting the roads this season!
 For more winter tips, check out our YouTube channel.

 No one likes to think too much about the possibility of being involved in a car accident, but if you have been involved in a collision that was not your fault, there is a chance you could be entitled to compensation.
 Before you decide to file a personal injury lawsuit, always make sure to do as much research as possible into finding a law firm that can fight your case.